laravel/forge-docs/1.0/servers/types.md

 MeiliSearch servers only [MeiliSearch](https://meilisearch.com).
 They are intended to be connected to another server, and communicate via a [private network](./../resources/network.md#server-network).

 A MeiliSearch server will only display and manage one Site resource.
 You cannot create or delete other sites on this server.
+When connecting to the MeiliSearch server from a web or application server, you should connect to it via its private IP address.

 ### Load Balancers